isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 <td>via GoBusiness Licensing</td>
 <td>
-1. Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas <em>officers</em>)
+1. Photocopy of both sides of NRIC/Work Pass, or photocopy of Passport showing the personal particulars and official descriptions (for overseas <em>officers</em>).
 <br><br>2.
-A duly filled up and endorsed <a href="/files/forms/declaration%20form%20for%20individual.pdf" rel="noopener noreferrer nofollow" target="_blank">Declaration Form for Individual</a> from
-the newly appointed <em>officer</em>
+A duly filled up and endorsed <a href="/files/forms/declaration%20form%20for%20individual.pdf" rel="noopener noreferrer nofollow" target="_blank">Declaration Form for Individual</a> from the newly appointed <em>officer.</em>
 <br><br>3.
 (For overseas <em>officers</em> only) Certificate of Clearance or equivalent
-documentation from the relevant authorities in the home country obtained no earlier than three months before submission, certifying that the <em>officer</em> does not have any record of criminal conviction in the home country
+documentation from the relevant authorities in the home country obtained no earlier than three months before submission, certifying that the <em>officer</em> does not have any record of criminal conviction in the home country.
 <br><br>4.
 A copy of the Register of Directors (ROD) records from ACRA or equivalent
-obtained no earlier than one week before submission, reflecting the appointment details of the <em>officer</em>
+obtained no earlier than one week before submission, reflecting the appointment details of the <em>officer.</em>
 </td>
 </tr>
 <tr>
-<td>Removal of any existing <em>officers of the business entity</em></td>
+<td>Cessation of any existing <em>officers of the business entity</em></td>
 <td>Within 14 calendar days of such change</td>
 <td>via GoBusiness Licensing</td>
 <td>
-1. A copy of the Register of Directors (ROD) records from ACRA or equivalent obtained no earlier than one week before submission, reflecting the cessation details of the <em>officer</em>
+1. A copy of the Register of Directors (ROD) records from ACRA or equivalent obtained no earlier than one week before submission, reflecting the cessation details of the <em>officer.</em>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-Change in name of the licensee
+Change in name of the licensee and/or licensee’s business address
 </td>
 <td>
 Within 14 calendar days of such change